apereo/cas/development/protocol/CAS-Protocol.md

 The key concepts are:

 - The TGT (Ticket Granting Ticket), stored in the CASTGC cookie, represents a SSO session for a user
-- The ST (Service Ticket), transmitted as a GET parameter in urls, stands for the access granted by the CAS server to the *cassified* application for a specific user.
+- The ST (Service Ticket), transmitted as a GET parameter in urls, stands for the access granted by the CAS server to the *CASified* application for a specific user.

 ## Versions
-The current CAS protocol is the [version 3.0](https://github.com/Jasig/cas/blob/master/cas-server-protocol/3.0/cas_protocol_3_0.md), implemented by the CAS server 4.0.
+The current CAS protocol is the [version 3.0](https://github.com/Jasig/cas/blob/master/cas-server-protocol/3.0/cas_protocol_3_0.md), which is hereby implemented.
 It's mainly a capture of the most common enhancements built on top of the CAS protocol revision 2.0.
-Among all features, the most noticable update between versions 2.0 and 3.0 is the ability to return the authentication/user attributes in the `/serviceValidate` response.
+Among all features, the most noticeable update between versions 2.0 and 3.0 is the ability to return the authentication/user attributes in the `/serviceValidate` response.